-The County will present an intense three-day Citizen College designed to provide conversations with elected officials and county leadership.
+The County will present an intense three-day Citizen College designed to provide conversations with elected officials and county leadership in February 2019.

 Citizens College is a tremendous learning opportunity for civic-minded individuals ages 16 and older.
 During the full-day sessions, citizen students will be familiarized with many aspects of El Paso County government – including its statutory duties, programs and services to citizens living in Colorado’s largest County.
 Our County’s elected officials, administrators and agency partners will serve as instructors navigating participants through the inner workings of our multi-faceted and citizen-focused government.

 Citizens College will be held annually just after Presidents Day.

 Wednesday, Feb.
 20, 6 to 8 p.m.

 Saturday, Feb.
 23, 8:30 a.m. to 4:30 p.m.

 Saturday, March 2, 8:30 a.m. to 4:30 p.m.

 Thursday, March 7, 9 to 10 a.m.
 (Optional)

 Feb.
 17, 20, 27 and March 4

 Citizens College is designed to help participants …